2019/12/21 Cloud Backup & Disaster Recovery Solutions 1487 visit(s) 4 min to read

 Providing you with the data protection functionalities like the data duplication or snapshotting, HCI makes the disaster prevention and recovery simpler.
 Given that HCI is software-centered, it also gives you the opportunity to do regular backups using the public cloud storage.

 The way hyperconvergence works is simple.
 HCI distributes your data across multiple nodes throughout your data center.
 By scattering your data across multiple nodes, HCI ensures that, when one piece of hardware goes down, the overall business performance and data availability won’t be hurt.

 In order to survive in such a fast-growing economy and to be a more viable part of the Saudi Vision 2030, we believe that Saudi businesses need to modernize their IT infrastructure.
 In other words, they should make it more hyper-converged.
-Ctelecoms, as gold Dell EMC Partner in Saudi Arabia (Jeddah, Riyadh & Western KSA), can help you create a more effective IT infrastructure that delivers better performance, flexibility, and cost-effectiveness.
+Ctelecoms, as gold Dell Technologies Partner in Saudi Arabia (Jeddah, Riyadh & Western KSA), can help you create a more effective IT infrastructure that delivers better performance, flexibility, and cost-effectiveness.
 So if you feel ready to make the move to the hyper-converged data centers?
 Get in touch with Ctelecoms today!